What￼ is Sound Walk Sunday?

 - Sound Walk Sunday will facilitate a network of collaborative educative online resources, available to the public, allowing broad groups of people to create their own sound walks.

-The next edition of Sound Walk Sunday will happen on Sunday September 1st, 2019 and the week following.
+The next edition of Sound Walk Sunday will launch on Sunday September 1st, 2019 and continue through September.

 Who are Sound Walk Sunday 2019 organizers?